hreyesm/google-forms-automation/README.md

 - Graphical and command line view modes.
 - Forms are filled out the desired number of times from a JSON file preloaded with data.
-- Support for multi-section forms with the following [question types](#questions) (dropdown is not supported):
+- Support for multi-section forms in any language.
+- Fixed fill pattern for the following question types:
   - Short answer
   - Paragraph
+  - Date
+  - Time
+- Fixed and probabilistic fill patterns (as needed) for the following question types:
   - Multiple choice
+  - Linear scale
   - Checkboxes
-  - Linear scale
   - Multiple choice grid
-  - Checkbox grid
+  - Gheckbox grid
-  - Date
-  - Time
-- Fixed or probabilistic fill patterns as needed for multiple choice, checkboxes, linear scale, multiple choice grid, and checkbox grid.

 ## Installation